-INTRODUCTION: The book of Philemon is a private letter.
-It is the only one of its kind written by the Apostle Paul, and it is the shortest of all of Paul's Epistles.
+INTRODUCTION: The one-chapter book of Philemon is a private letter from Paul to Philemon.
+It is the only one of its kind written by the Apostle Paul, and it is the shortest of all of his epistles.
 Philemon lived at Colosse.
-He was a wealthy man perhaps, and was a member of the church in Colosse, Colossians 4:9, 10.
+He was a wealthy man perhaps; he was a member of the church in Colosse.
+Notice Colossians 4:9, 10.
 The Apostle Paul had won Philemon to Christ.
-He was a fine Christian man who had a slave named Onesimus.
+He was a fine Christian man who had a slave named "Onesimus."
 In some way, Onesimus had committed a crime against his master.
 He had robbed Philemon and fled to Rome.
-While in Rome he was apprehended and put in prison.
+While in Rome, Onesimus was apprehended and put in prison.
 It was there that he met the Apostle Paul.
 Paul witnessed to him and won him to Christ.
 Paul then writes a letter to Philemon on behalf of Onesimus.
 In fact, the book of Philemon is a letter written by Paul to Philemon asking him to accept Onesimus back.
 He sends the letter with Onesimus, pleading mercy from Philemon.

-I. THE OUTLINE OF THE LETTER.
+I. THE OUTLINE OF THE BOOK.